 Another popular graduate program is the Doctor of Philosophy (PhD), which takes between four and seven years.
 Courses at this level tend to be research-based, allowing you to test theories and hypotheses in your chosen field.
 Options for what to study are vast and can include areas relating to psychology, social science, humanities, and technology, among others.
 A PhD can take anywhere from three to eight years to complete.

-A professional doctorate is often the highest academic credential in a specific career.
+A professional doctorate is the highest academic credential in a professional career.
 In this advanced degree, you'll apply research to solve practical problems within the field.
 Professional doctorates have many titles, including Juris Doctor (JD) and Doctor of Medicine (MD).
 While these degrees vary in length, they typically take between three and six years to complete.

 Verbal and written communication skills